EPCCed/intro_to_cp2k/day2/README.md

 H2O-256  |    2    |               |
 H2O-256  |    4    |               |

-To do list you will just need to edit the provide job script to select the input file and also change the `SBATCH nodes=` parameter at the top.
+To do list you will just need to edit the provided job script to select the input file and also change the `SBATCH nodes=` parameter at the top.
+On ARCHER2 there are 128 cores per node.

 The run time can be easily found once the run completes using the following `grep` command